chingu-voyages/v37-toucans-team-01/.github/ISSUE_TEMPLATE/task-template.md

 about: Tasks are small units of work that can be completed in a single sprint
 title: 'DrinkApp'
 labels: task
-assignees: '@Mrjay(Jaybabaa) homepage and product page.
+assignees: '@Mrjay(Jaybabaa)- homepage and product page.
-@i-f-r-a-h contact us, dropdown nav and cart.
+@i-f-r-a-h-contact us, dropdown nav and cart.
-@ijayhub- login and gallery page, header and footer.'
+@ijayhub-login,gallery page, header and footer.'

 ---